 Workplace supervisors play a vital role in coaching, ongoing engagement and ensuring workplace safety.

 Organisations must confirm in their application that they have supervisors for the roles applied for and that these supervisors have appropriate qualifications, knowledge and skills to support recruits.

-Further information for apprentices and trainees can be found at NSW Government Education and Training Apprentices and Trainees.
+Further information for apprentices and trainees can be found on the Coaching and supervising apprentices or trainees webpage on the Training Services website.